Everybody Is Vulnerable, Nobody Is Powerful

 And ever since the Depression talk of vulnerability has gone up:

 If this is new, one reason could be that we no longer view powerlessness as weakness in the same way that we used to.
 I am thinking, for example, of the Russian President in The Sum of All Fears who would rather take the blame for triggering a nuclear war than let the world know that he was disobeyed by one of his generals, that his authority was weak.
-(Or something like that; it has been a long while since I saw it and I trust you will believe me if I say I’m not about to do so again.)
-That kind of face-saving behaviour would be incomprehensible today, for reasons that are obscure to me (but maybe it’s all that soy).
+(Or something like that; it’s been while since I saw it and I trust you’ll believe me when I say I’m not going to do so again.)
+That kind of face-saving behaviour seems rare today.

-Sometimes (but not always) people and groups of people say they are powerless because they feel that they are victims of unfair and unjust treatment.
-China’s and Israel’s protestations don’t seem to me to be the offspring of victimhood mentalities, though both nations do cultivate those.
-They look more cynical than that, maybe because both nations are powerful relative to their neighbours, or because they try to project strength (which implies power) at the same time as they claim to be at the mercy of others – think Israel’s pride in the Iron Dome and the IDF and Xi Jinping’s declaration of victory against the coronavirus last fall:
+Sometimes (but not always) people and groups of people say they’re powerless because they feel they’re victims of unfair and unjust treatment.
+China’s and Israel’s protestations don’t seem to me to be the product of victimhood mentalities, though both nations do cultivate those.
+They look more cynical than that, maybe because they’re powerful relative to their neighbours, or because they try to project strength (which implies power) at the same time as they claim to be at the mercy of others – think Israel’s pride in the Iron Dome and the IDF and Xi Jinping’s declaration of victory against the coronavirus last fall:

 The CCP’s strong leadership is the most reliable backbone when a storm hits.
 The pandemic once again proves the superiority of the socialist system with Chinese characteristics.